awj/awj.github.io/_posts/2019-02-05-should-we-be-caching.markdown

 The goal here is to increase throughput and improve user experiences by making things faster.

 Although making things faster is *generally* an improvement for users, it's important to *qualify* how much of an improvement we're talking about.
 Optimizing a 10ms request into a 1ms request isn't particularly useful outside of some extreme corner cases.
-10ms already feels *really* fast, so users won't know that we've done something to make it event faster.
+10ms already *feels* fast, so users won't know that we've done something to make it event faster.

 Thankfully, there's been some study in this area.